jQuery Tutorial: Main Concepts and Principles Explained

 Why You Should Learn jQuery: Purpose and Use

-Here is a list of reasons why you should start using the jQuery library:
+Here is a list of reasons why you should start learning the jQuery basics:

 - Flexible: users can add their plug-ins to the library.